top of page

 Introduction: Your TOR vs your ‘real job’ as an expert facilitator

+You may be contracted to design and facilitate an event or process, or be assigned a key role as an internal staff person.
 Most parts of facilitation Terms of Reference (TOR) are matched to specific deliverables: a concept note, an agenda and session plans, an evaluation strategy, facilitation of a process.

 Through 40+ years of consultancies as a facilitator, I’ve learned that while your TOR sits in the foreground, a background exists as well, rarely acknowledged but constantly active.
 In the shadows of what’s written is your “actual job”.